linuxha/SmallC68/README.md

 smallc.c
 ```

+2023/02/04 - I've got the compiler hacked together and mostly working.
+What I've found is that the small c compiler outputs pseudo code and that the run9 (6809) and run1 (6801) code are the asm source to an interpreter.
+Assemble the code together and you have a program.
+This small C compiler is still quite limitted but may be useful and as one of the notes files points out C is easier to write than asm code.
+Anyway I'm posting this mess so I don't lose it and so other might get ideas.
+Just note that this is terrible C code.
+It was meant to use the very limmited small c compiler to compile itself.
+I'm in the process of making it work under Linux as a cross compiler for any of the Motorola preocessors.
+It will no longer compiler itself.

 # License

 For the moment I've selected LGPL 2.1, I'm not certain I can do this as the previous programmers had different licenses.
+I'll adjust as needed.